bucs-fan813/trading_system/src/strategies/momentum/strats_explanation.md

 **Signal Generation:**
 - A crossover upward (MACD crossing above the signal line) generates a bullish signal (+1).
-- A crossover downward generates a bearish signal (–1) if not in long–only mode (or 0 if long–only).
+- A crossover downward generates a bearish signal (–1) if not in long‑only mode (or 0 if long‑only).

 ---